trr266/treat/README.md

 ## Repository Content

 Browse around the repository and familiarize yourself with its folders.
-You will quickly see that there are three folders that have files in them:
+You will quickly see that there are several folders:

 - `config`: This directory holds configuration files that are being called by the code files in the `code` directory.
 We try to keep the configurations separate from the code to make it easier to adjust the workflow to your needs.